 The static Workspace Web Edition (WWE) code is bundled in a dedicated NGINX Docker image at build time, ensuring the immutability of the WWE web application content in a Private Edition Kubernetes cluster environment.

 WWE is shipped as a Docker image to take advantage of the Multicloud standards such as:

 - Pipeline (including Security)

 - Shipping logistics

 WWE is deployed as part of the Genesys Web Services Kubernetes Services.
-Client users (agents) use a web browser running the Workspace Agent Desktop to access Workspace Web Edition (WWE), Genesys Web Services (GWS), Genesys Authentication Service (Gauth), and WebRTC containers through the inbound gateway.
+Client users (agents) use a web browser running the Agent Workspace to access Workspace Web Edition (WWE), Genesys Web Services (GWS), Genesys Authentication Service (Gauth), and WebRTC containers through the inbound gateway.

 In the architecture diagram, the dotted lines from the browser, going through External Ingress and Ingress Controller, to the non-wwe namespace resources represents the connectivity to the back-end services that expose the APIs used by the WWE web application running in the browser.
 These services are required for WWE to operate.
 Refer to the following documentation for details about their respective connectivity: